SimonGiebenhain/AIR-Nets/README.md

 # Evaluation
 Running
 ```
-python data_processing/evaluate.py -reconst -generation_path experiments/YOUR_EXP_NAME/evaluation_CKPT_NUM_@RES/generation
+python data_processing/evaluate.py -reconst -generation_path experiments/YOUR_EXP_NAME/evaluation_CKPT.../generation
 ```
-will evaluate the generated meshes using 3 metrics: the vIOU, the Chamfer distance and a Normal consistency score.
+will evaluate the generated meshes using the most common metrics: the volumetric IOU, the Chamfer distance (L1 and L2), the Normal consistency and F-score.
-> Again this script can be run in parallel on multiple machines.

-The results are gathered in `experiment/YOUR_EXP_NAME/evaluation_CKPT_NUM_@RES` by running
+The results are summarized `experiment/YOUR_EXP_NAME/evaluation_CKPT.../evaluation_results.pkl` by running
 ```
-python data_processing/evaluate_gather.py -generation_path experiments/YOUR_EXP_NAME/evaluation_CKPT_NUM_@RES/generation
+python data_processing/evaluate_gather.py -generation_path experiments/YOUR_EXP_NAME/evaluation_CKPT.../generation
 ```

 # Pretrained Models
-To be released within the next few days
+To be released within the next few days.

 # Contact
-simon.giebenhain (at] uni-konstanz {dot| de
+For questions, comments and to discuss ideas please contact Simon Giebenhain via simon.giebenhain (at] uni-konstanz {dot| de.

 # Citation